 1. Sift confectioners sugar into a bowl & add milk.
-I start with 1 box of sugar and add 1/4 cup milk.
+I start with 1 box of sugar, anise, and 2 tablespoons milk.
+We love the licorice flavor that anise gives so I put 1⁄4 teaspoon anise in ours.
 Stir until smooth.
 Then, I add a small amount of milk until it is just thin enough that I can dip the cookie tops in.

 2. Divide icing into separate bowls & color as desired.

-3. Dip cooled cookies into icing & add any decorations you want.
+3. While the cookies are still warm, dip the top of each cookie into icing & add any decorations you want.
 Put cookies on paper bags or wire racks until the icing sets up.

 8 oz Cream Cheese 1/3 C Lemon Juice

 1 Can Sweetened Condensed Milk 1 tsp Vanilla

 1. Cream the cheese until light and fluffy.
 When you think it’s light and fluffy do it for another minute.

 2. Add the milk and mix on high until smooth.

 3. Add the lemon juice and vanilla, mix again until smooth.

 4. Immediately pour into pie crust and chill at least two hours.